Today, I have a guest post from Marcus Garrett. Enjoy

 To be clear, MLMs work if you’re the first person in line.
 Statistically, MLMs leave only the first person wealthy.
 When it comes to MLMs, an easy mantra to remember is: the first one gets the bag.
 The last one gets left holding the bag.

 Let me explain!

 This guy is writing a blog about blog writing not working?!
 I can hear the collective keys of a thousand angry bloggers amassing around the web to aim for my blogger’s heart.
-Well, in the words of brother Thanos I would warn these writers, “You should have gone for the head.”
+In the words of brother Thanos, I would warn these writers, “You should have gone for the head.”

 Anyone can start a blog.
 It only takes about 5 to 15 minutes.
 There are millions of bloggers making zero-point-zero dollars a year.
 People ignore all these money-losing blogs for the few exceptions that make money.

 I’ve been writing online since MySpace.
 For the young and uninitiated, MySpace was this strange online platform pre-dating TikTok.
 In this online wild wild west online, people judged the worthiness of their friends by classifying them as good enough or not worthy enough to be in their “Top 8.”
 In this genesis of the vapid social media we all collectively take for granted now, yours truly kicked, clawed, and climbed his way out.